I left my home way back

 and I have made it my home

-It was not easy at first to learn and grow
+It was not easy at first

 for the language I did not know